4G0R4/giveaway/README.md

 After dividing this `decimal` by the number of participants, we use the modulo operator (`%`) to get the division remainder becomes the `index_number`.

-This `index_number` is applied in the participants list, to get the position of the winner.
+This `index_number` is applied in the participants' list, to get the position of the winner.

 ```
 var index_number = decimal % participants.length;